πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Array — group values of the same type

-Indices (subscripts) start from 0.
+Indices (subscripts) start at 0.

 int a[5] = {10, 20, 30, 40, 50};